xumzheng/microsoft-graph-docs/concepts/delta-query-overview.md

 The typical call pattern is as follows:

 1. The application begins by calling a GET request with the delta function on the desired resource.
-For example, `https://graph.microsoft.com/v1.0/users/delta`.
+For example, `https://graph.microsoft.com/v1.0/users/delta` or `https://graph.microsoft.com/v1.0/users/microsoft.graph.delta`.
 2. Microsoft Graph sends a response containing the requested resource and a [state token](#state-tokens).

      a.
 If a `@odata.nextLink` URL is returned, there may be additional pages of data to be retrieved in the session.
 The application continues making requests using the `@odata.nextLink` URL to retrieve all pages of data until a `@odata.deltaLink` URL is returned in the response.